 The Board of Deacons consists of 3 to 6 church members who have been elected by the congregation to a three-year term.
-The deacons are the service arm of the church, and minister to those who are sick and in special need.
+The deacons are the service arm of the church and minister to those who are sick or in special need.

 The Board of Deacons is active in many areas providing service and care to members of our congregation and community who were in need.
 All of the Deacons have the responsibility to make calls and visits to members of the congregation and keep informed on those who need help.

-Here are some of the ministries our Deacons support: Card Ministry, Arranging Meals for Those in Need, Receptions for Memorial Services, Providing Transportation, RPC Food Cupboard, Donation Delivery to Salvation Army, Communion, and Holiday Food Baskets.
+Here are some of the ministries our Deacons support: Card Ministry, Arranging Meals for Those in Need, Receptions for Memorial Services, Providing Transportation, RPC Food Cupboard, Communion, and Holiday Food Baskets.

 A significant amount of the Deacon effort revolves around providing food for those with limited resources to feed themselves and their families.
-We have a bin in the social hall to collect food for the Salvation Army and a bin in the Narthex for new and gently used clothing donations.
-Several Deacons and members of our congregation have worked in the Salvation Army’s food pantry, making available donated food for people in the community.
-At holiday time, the Salvation Army provides names of community families in need.
+We have a bin in the Narthex to collect food for the St Michael’s Church food pantry, Several Deacons and at holiday time, the Salvation Army provides names of community families in need.
 The Board of Deacons organizes fund-raising to provide money for holiday food baskets for these families.

 Although not an official responsibility of the Deacons, Byron Butler, assumed the responsibility for sending out requests for prayers to the prayer chain, a group of individuals who pray for those in need of comfort and healing for various health situations.